 A program of Arkansas State, the center is the family home of Ernest Hemingway’s second wife, Pauline Pfeiffer.
 Also located on the grounds is a barn-studio where Hemingway penned portions of one of his most famous novels, “A Farewell to Arms.”

 The Matilda and Karl Pfeiffer Foundation Museum opened in May 2004 across the street from Hemingway-Pfeiffer.
-Although related historically, it is not an ASU program.
+Although related historically, it is not an Arkansas State University program.

 Heritage Studies Ph.D.
 Program (proper name)